Editors

 (GNU Image Manipulation Program) --

 This is a very elaborate graphics editor, ported from Unix.
-Not included on our CD.
-The
+Help file is another 21 mb.

 Other filetypes